 Each semester, the Office of Graduate Studies invites academic, student services and support, and administrative offices to request supplemental OGS funding (stipend, scholarship, or both) to support a Graduate Assistant.
 A call for applications is sent directly to eligible offices each semester.

-Please see our Frequently Asked Questions for additional information.
+Please see our GA Funding Request page for additional information.